Bookmark and Share Art, Olympic Sport, Self Defence

 'Maximum Efficiency' for 'Minimum Effort' and 'Mutual Welfare and Benefit'.

-SPORTING Judo as in the Olympics is a modification, encouraged by Professor Kano, which eliminates much of the tasks of injury inherent in any unrestricted combat.
+Judo has been in Olympics from very early on in the modern Olympic movement.
+It is a modification, encouraged by Professor Kano, which eliminates much of the tasks of injury inherent in any unrestricted combat.

 At Newport Judo we teach children principles from the Protective Behaviours Program.
 This along with Judo principals provides the tools to avoid conflict as well as confidence and ability to control situations or defend if necessary.